TMS and IV Ketamine Therapy: Two Effective PMDD Alternative Treatments

 What Causes PMDD?

 It is not entirely understood what causes PMDD or why it only affects about 5% of women of fertile age.
 It may be an abnormal reaction to normal hormone changes that happen with each menstrual cycle.
+Specifically, it is thought that changes in estrogen and progesterone levels may affect the neurotransmitters in the brain, such as serotonin.
 The hormone changes can cause a serotonin deficiency.
 Serotonin is a substance found naturally in the brain and intestines that narrows blood vessels and can affect mood and cause physical symptoms.
+This is why treatments for PMDD often target serotonin levels.

 Is There a Link Between Depression and PMDD?